The Bankrate promise

-- Annual fee: Premium rewards packages usually come at a cost.
-The Sapphire Preferred has an annual fee of $95, while the Sapphire Reserve comes with a much higher annual price tag of $550.
+- Annual fees.
+The Sapphire Preferred has an annual fee of $95, while the Sapphire Reserve comes with a much higher annual fee of $550.

-- No welcome bonus: As a downgrade is not a new application, you’ll miss out on the great welcome bonuses offered to new cardholders.
-For example, the Sapphire Preferred currently offers new cardholders the chance to earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-The Sapphire Reserve offers 50,000 bonus points after spending $4,000 in the first three months.
+- No welcome bonus.
+As an existing cardholder, you’ll miss out on the great welcome bonuses offered to new cardholders.
+For example, the Sapphire Preferred currently offers new cardholders the chance to earn 60,000 bonus points after spending $4,000 in the first three months from account opening.
+The Sapphire Reserve offers 60,000 bonus points after spending $4,000 in the first three months.

 Upgrading your current Chase card to either the Sapphire Preferred or Sapphire Reserve — or upgrading from the Sapphire Preferred to the Sapphire Reserve — can be as easy as making a phone call to Chase.
-Upgrading is considered a product change, so it won’t require a hard inquiry or a new application.
-You will, however, have to meet the conditions for the card you’re upgrading to.
+Upgrading is generally considered to be a product change, so it shouldn’t require a hard inquiry or a new application.
+However, you will need to meet the conditions for the card you’re upgrading to.
 For example, upgrading to the Sapphire Reserve requires an excellent credit score.

-When you upgrade, you keep your same account and probably the same credit limit.
-If you want to request an increase to your credit limit, you will have to take different steps.
+When you upgrade, you’ll likely keep your same account information and credit limit.
+If you want to request an increase to your credit limit, different steps are required.
 It’s also important to note that you won’t be eligible for any sign-up bonuses, although you may be able to negotiate a targeted offer when you request your upgrade.

-Downgrading to Chase Freedom or Chase Freedom Unlimited
+Downgrading to Chase Freedom Flex or Chase Freedom Unlimited

-Downgrading may sound like something negative, but can offer a lot of benefits.
+Downgrading your credit card may sound like an unappealing option, but it can offer a lot of benefits.
 You want to make sure that the card you have is meeting your spending needs, and a downgrade may help with that.
-Two options you may want to consider include the Chase Freedom Flex℠ or the Chase Freedom Unlimited cards offer great perks for cardholders.
+Two options you may want to consider include the Chase Freedom Flex℠ or the Chase Freedom Unlimited®*.

 Benefits of downgrading

-- No annual fee: The Chase Freedom and Chase Freedom Unlimited are available for no annual fee.
-If you currently have a Chase card with an annual fee, you may want to consider downgrading your card if you’re not earning it back (and then some) in rewards and perks.
+- No annual fee.
+The Chase Freedom Flex and Chase Freedom Unlimited are available for no annual fee.
+If you currently have a Chase card with an annual fee, you may want to consider downgrading your card if you’re not making up for the cost of the annual fee in rewards and perks.

 Disadvantages of downgrading

 The process of downgrading your card begins the same way as upgrading.
-Simply call the number on the back of your credit card to get the ball rolling.
+Simply call your issuer at the number on the back of your credit card to get started.
 Because downgrading doesn’t involve an increased annual fee, you shouldn’t have to deal with a waiting period.
 And if you complete your product change within 30 days of paying the annual fee on your old card, your fee will likely be refunded.

 When downgrading your card, you won’t be eligible for welcome offers.
-However, you can try to negotiate a targeted offer.
-Before you go through with a downgrade, make sure you know what will happen with your rewards points.
+However, you can try to negotiate a targeted offer with the issuer.
+Also, before you go through with a downgrade, make sure you know what will happen with any rewards you’ve earned.

 How to make the most of your upgrade or downgrade

-Whether you are planning to upgrade or downgrade your card, there are some things to keep in mind to make the most of the transition.
+Whether you’re planning to upgrade or downgrade your Chase credit card, there are some aspects to keep in mind to make the most of the transition.
 Most importantly, make sure you are changing to a card that better suits your spending habits and rewards goals.
-Here are a few other things to do to get the most of your product change.
+Here are a few other things to do to get the most out of your product change.

 Check eligibility for bonuses

 When you apply for a new credit card, there is often a welcome offer that comes along with it.
-When you do a product change, you are not automatically eligible for a bonus.
-However, you can check with your card issuer to see if you can negotiate a targeted bonus offer.
-Many times card issuers will be open to this in order to keep your business.
+However, when you do a product change, you are not automatically eligible for a bonus offer.
+Check with your card issuer to see if you can negotiate a targeted bonus offer.
+Sometimes, card issuers will be open to this option to keep you as a customer.